clemphg/projet-info-2a/README.md

 This app was made in 2022 as as a part of ENSAI's second year computer science project.

-Prior a roleplay convention, the games that will be held there have to be planned.
+Prior to a roleplay convention, the games that will be held there have to be planned.
 Gamemasters and players need to have a way to enroll and create games with scripts and characters.
 This app aims to provide such a tool to roleplay amateurs.

 Three types of users can have an accoutn on the app : players, gamemasters and organisers.
 The first two have to register and create an account before accessing the app.